yingkaisha/rainbow/README.md

 # Project Rainbow

-The offical repository of my PhD dessertation.
+The offical repository of my (in progress) PhD dessertation.

 # Dependencies